-University of Verona dates back centuries, with the birth of the modern university occurring at the opening of the Faculty of Economics and Commerce in 1959.
-It was included as a branch of the University of Padova in 1963, and it was followed by the Department of Surgical Medicine, the Department of Law, and the Departments of Art and Philosophy.
-Finally, in 1982, the institution gained the status of a university and became independent from Padova and renamed the University of Verona.
+University of Verona dates back centuries, with the birth of the modern university occurring with the opening of the Faculty of Economics and Commerce in 1959.
+It was established as a branch of the University of Padova in 1963, and was followed by the Department of Surgical Medicine, the Department of Law, and the Departments of Art and Philosophy.
+Finally, in 1982, the institution gained the status of a university and became independent from Padova and renamed as the University of Verona.

 - Business Administration